incredincomp/the_hunting/README.md

 `./the_hunting.sh --target hackerone.com`

-Exclude out of scope domains from your recon results before scanning
+Exclude out of scope domains from your recon results before doing recon (leaving you with a clean scope subdomain list)

 `./the_hunting.sh --target hackerone.com --exclude support.hackerone.com,go.hacker.one,www.hackeronestatus.com,info.hacker.one,ma.hacker.one`